HoGentTIN/dsai-glossary/docs/en/sample.md

 It is often difficult or impossible to set up a sampling frame.
 In such cases, the researcher chooses a different sampling method and tries to approximate the properties listed above as closely as possible within the available time and budget.

-Even under the best of circumstances, the result within a sample is likely to deviate from the "true" value in the [population](population.md), although we hope we can approach it sufficiently (TODO: confidence interval).
+Even under the best of circumstances, the result within a sample is likely to deviate from the "true" value in the [population](population.md), although we hope we can approach it sufficiently.
 So by taking a sample we introduce [errors](sampling-errors.md).